russmatney/super-object-mapper/README.md

 Notably, the above use-cases can all be accomplished with [wankdanker's node-object-mapper](https://github.com/wankdanker/node-object-mapper).
-After building a handful of apps with this module, a few patterns popped up - Super Object Mapper intends to present those patterns with a tighter API.
+After building a handful of apps with this module, a few patterns popped up - Super Object Mapper intends to present those patterns with a simple API.

 #Usage